simonw/llm/docs/help.md

-  embed         Embed text and store or return the result embed-db      Manage the embeddings database embed-models  Manage available embedding models install       Install packages from PyPI into the same environment as LLM keys          Manage stored API keys for different models logs          Tools for exploring logged prompts and responses
+  embed         Embed text and store or return the result embed-db      Manage the embeddings database embed-models  Manage available embedding models embed-multi   Store embeddings for multiple strings at once install       Install packages from PyPI into the same environment as LLM keys          Manage stored API keys for different models logs          Tools for exploring logged prompts and responses